*** Take advantage of current registration savings. Register by April 30! *****

 1. Select your distance - TRI, FIT or Challenge individual or Relay from the below categories.

-2. Once you select your distance, you will prompted to select either Triathlon or Duathlon and then desired race category.
+2. Once you select your distance, you will be prompted to select either Triathlon or Duathlon and then desired race category.

-3. Duathlon distance are the same as the triathlon with the exception of the 1st discipline.
+3. Duathlon distances are the same as the triathlon with the exception of the 1st discipline.
 Duathletes will instead of a swim for their 1st discipline will do a run at Antrim Park.
 The run distance is represented in (parenthesis) in the distances.

-4. Relay captain will register and set-up team.
+4. Relay captain will register and set-up the team.
 Each member of the team must register and select the team set-up by the captain during his/her registration.
 The captain (or 1st person registering and setting up the team) will pay for the entire team.
 Each team member thereafter does not have to pay an entry fee.
 Note: A team member may have to pay the USAT 1-day license fee of $15 if not an annual member of USA Triathlon.
 For more information, visit www.usatriathlon.org

 4. USA Triathlon Membership - If you are an annual member of USA Triathlon, your membership must be active through July 31, 2022 at the time of registration or you will be prompted to renew or purchase a 1-day license fee.